emikodes/OneUISamsungDebloater/README.md

 # How to use it?

 ## Step 1: Preparing your Android phone.
-Connect your Android device to your PC using a USB cable (Make sure it supports data transfer), and enable the **"USB Debugging"**.
+Connect your Android device to your PC using a USB cable (Make sure it supports data transfer), and enable **"USB Debugging"**.
 Check the [Android official guide](https://developer.android.com/studio/debug/dev-options) to see how to enable it.

 Trust the computer's fingerprint when asked on the phone.